kingston-hackSpace/Motors/SERVOmotors.md

 Read more about Servo Motors [here](https://www.sparkfun.com/servos)

 ----
-## Multiple Servos : Be cautious!
+## MULTIPLE SERVO MOTORS : Be cautious!

 **POWERING WARNING!**

 If you plan to use more than one servo motor, you will need more power than the one provided by your Arduino board.
-Read below.

-**MULTIPLE SERVO MOTORS**
-If you plan to use **more than four** servo motors, you will need extra equipment and power.
+You will need extra equipment and power.
 More info below.

 ----
 # Servo Motor 180 degrees (5V) :